ni/design-system/app/_elements/buttons.md

 ## Command buttons
 **Codename:** `ShellButton` - NationalInstruments.Controls.Shell

 The command button is one of the most well-known and ubiquitous types of buttons.
-They are used in dialogs, the configuration pane and other general areas of the UI.
+They are used in dialogs, the configuration pane, and other general areas of the UI.

 #### State examples